France Travel Guide and Paris Tourist Information www.placesinfrance.com

 - Map of Paris

-Yet there are also some more recent landmarks that attract millions of visitors each year, such as La Grande Arche in the business district of La Defense to the West of Paris or The Center Nationale d'Art et de Culture Georges Pompidou, also known as the Beaubourg or the Pompidou Centre, which is a giant, futuristic arts centre located in the Beaubourg district of Paris, the Cite de Sciences which is great for the whole family and has and after all that walking you may want to rest your feet at one of the many restaurants in Paris where you can try the wonderful French cuisine.
+Yet there are also some more recent Paris landmarks that attract millions of visitors each year, such as La Grande Arche in the business district of La Defense to the West of Paris or The Center Nationale d'Art et de Culture Georges Pompidou, also known as the Beaubourg or the Pompidou Centre, which is a giant, futuristic arts centre located in the Beaubourg district of Paris, the Cite de Sciences which is great for the whole family that has a movie theatre called the G?ode, which was the first ever in France plus outside in its last resting place is a decommissioned submarine called the l'Argonaute that you could also explore.

 There are also numerous different festivals and events that are held in Paris every year, which peak during the summer months and include open air jazz concerts, the famous Tour de France that finishes on the Champs Elysees, Bastille day that commemorates the storming of the Bastille and so many other different concerts, fairs and markets that there will always be something for you to enjoy.

-However, there is not as much going on during the month of August when a lot of Paris shuts down and you will find that many family owned restaurants and bistros in Paris shut for this month, although the many of the hotels in Paris do stay open and there are often some bargains to be found at these Paris hotels during August.
-But the city does make up a beach, yes you read correctly, a beach!
-Known as the Paris Plage, with activities such as volleyball, trampolines, a floating swimming pool, deckchairs for sunbathing, free WiFi, etc it has become a big hit for the stifling weather.
+However, there is not as much going on during the month of August when a lot of Paris shuts down and you will find that many family owned restaurants and bistros in Paris shut for this month, although you will find that the majority of 3 Star hotels upwards do stay open and many of the smaller family run hotels in Paris like the 1 star and 2 star hotels also stay open and there are often some great bargains to be found, plus you can find companies like trivago.com that can help you.

 Yet, for those of us who would like to get away from the hustle and bustle of the capital, the Ile de France region becomes an ideal place, offering a multitude of nature, history, art and culture, but all within easy reach of Paris and only a short distance from the notorious Peripherie.